Meet Marcia Rowlett Jasperse

 My Dad’s father was a Dutch immigrant escaping poverty from Europe.
 He stood by the Statue of Liberty and later told me The American Dream of freedom and independence was what he worked for; 26 jobs later, he retired to a small farm on Powers Ferry Road in Marietta.
 He knew what most immigrants knew; with hard work and determination you could make yourself a success.

-My dad didn't like high school, so he worked at Dunaway's drug store in Marietta.
-One day a newly-hired young pharmacist drove up in a brand new Buick.
-My dad had one of those life-changing moments, "I want more."
+My dad didn’t like high school, so he worked at Dunaway’s drug store in Marietta.
+One day, a newly-hired young pharmacist drove up in a brand new Buick.
+My dad had one of those life-changing moments, “I want more.”
 With a little prodding, the pharmacist told my dad if he went into the military, he could take advantage of the G.I.
 Bill!
-The pharmacist promised that he would do whatever it took to get him into the University of Georgia's Pharmacy School when he got out.
-My dad joined the Marines and in his words, "did my duty."
+The pharmacist promised that he would do whatever it took to get him into the University of Georgia’s Pharmacy School when Dad got out of the service.
+My dad joined the Marines and in his words, “did my duty.”
 The young pharmacist came through on his promise.
 My dad became a pharmacist.
-Education was the key to changing a life and a family's future.
+Education was the key to changing a life and a family’s future.

 My mother has always been an inspiration to me.
 She helped her mom care for a large family and got a public job early in life.
 Mom taught us to work hard and be proud of our efforts.
 Due to her influence and encouragement, I became one of the first in her family to graduate from college, and the first with a Master’s degree.
 Thanks, Mom.

 I have been very active in our community over the years.
 I have served on various boards and clubs.
-I have been on the Mountain Conservation Trust Board, Chattahoochee Technical College, and Appalachian Cattlemen's Association's Board.
-I have been a long time member of the Jasper Lion's Club and was President of our Pickens High School Tip-Off Club.
+I have been on the Mountain Conservation Trust Board, Chattahoochee Technical College, and Appalachian Cattlemen’s Association’s Board.
+I am a past member of the Jasper Lion’s Club and was President of our Pickens High School Tip-Off Club.
+I try hard to make it to my Rotary Club every Wednesday and am a member of the Pickens County GOP.
 I have cooked pork and chicken BBQ for many organizations and events to raise money for charity.
 I coached little league baseball for years with some great parents.
 We went to the Dizzy Dean World Series twice.

 My relationship with God has always been an important part of my life.
 Christian principles are an important part of my everyday approach to life and to making decisions.
 It is the basis of my enthusiasm to display a servant-leadership approach to public office just like I have in work, family, and in community activities.